December 3, 2022

 A great place to start is the Dividend Aristocrat List - as you might imagine from the regal name, these are the blue-chips.
 To qualify, a company must be in the S&P 500 and must have paid, and increased, its base dividend every year for at least 25 consecutive years.
 As of 2022, there are 65 companies on the list.

-Of course, there are stellar income streams to be had from small caps, but this is where the lion's share of the risk lies, and so it's important to familiarise yourself with the process and what to look for before getting involved with these.
+Of course, there are stellar passive income streams to be had from small caps, but this is where the lion's share of the risk lies, and so it's important to familiarise yourself with the process and what to look for before getting involved with these.

 When looking for a great dividend stock, you're often looking for different qualities to one which will be held primarily for capital growth.
 Price charts, for example, are much less important.
 Typically these don't take into account dividends, which is part of the reason they can often look flat over the long term.
 For example, take a look at the chart below which maps the top 500 stocks in the US since 1929, with and without reinvested dividends.
 Over the long run they make up for a huge proportion of growth, and deciding whether to take them as income or accumulate them is a huge decision.